CORPORATE GOVERNANCE REPORT

 • Capital budgets and updates

-• Quarterly results for the Company
+• Quarterly and Annual business performance of the Company

 • Minutes of meetings of Audit Committee and other Committees of the Board